Support Tokens, Stability Margins, and a New Foundation for Robust LLMs: Experiments

 \subsection{Shared experimental setup}

-We use WikiText-2 \citep{MerityXiBrSo17} at the character level.
-The training set has approximately $10.9\mathrm{M}$ characters.
-We retain the $114$ characters that appear at least $50$ times in the training set and map all remaining (unknown) characters to a single \texttt{<unk>} token, giving a vocabulary of $|\mathcal{V}|{=}115$.
-The validation split (${\sim}1.15\mathrm{M}$ characters) is used for all reported metrics; the test split is held out.
-Character-level tokenization avoids external tokenizer dependencies and keeps the vocabulary small enough for the model to train from scratch in a controlled setting.
+We train on the \texttt{wikitext-103} and \texttt{simplebooks-92} corpora \citep{merity2018analysis, nguyen2019simplebooks} and report results on their validation splits. \texttt{wikitext-103} contains approximately $541\mathrm{M}$ bytes in its training split and $1.15\mathrm{M}$ bytes in its validation split; \texttt{simplebooks-92} contains approximately $421\mathrm{M}$ bytes in its training split and $0.91\mathrm{M}$ bytes in its validation split.
+For each dataset, we train a byte-pair encoding (BPE) tokenizer with a vocabulary size of $|\mathcal{V}|{=}8192$, including padding and unknown tokens.
+This yields approximately $136\mathrm{M}$/$285\mathrm{K}$ train/validation tokens for \texttt{wikitext-103} and $105\mathrm{M}$/$240\mathrm{K}$ train/validation tokens for \texttt{simplebooks-92}.

-We train a small causal GPT (\texttt{SmallGPT}): $d{=}128$, 4 attention heads, 2 transformer blocks, context length $T{=}512$.
-This architecture has ${\sim}396\mathrm{K}$ transformer parameters plus ${\sim}95\mathrm{K}$ embedding parameters.
-It matches the hierarchical view in Section~\ref{sec:deep_hierarchy}: we pair a deep observation model (the 2-layer GPT) with a single embedding-level attention-prior stage, and use the standard-conditioning localization results (Proposition~\ref{prop:no_logdet_deep}, Corollary~\ref{cor:localize_first}) to justify focusing the nontrivial stability correction at the embedding level.
+We train a causal GPT with rotary positional embeddings \citep{su2021roformer}: $d{=}384$, 6 attention heads, 12 transformer blocks, and context length $T{=}512$.
+This architecture has ${\sim}27.5\mathrm{M}$ transformer parameters.
+It matches the hierarchical view in Section~\ref{sec:deep_hierarchy}: we pair a deep observation model (the GPT) with a single embedding-level attention-prior stage, and use the standard-conditioning localization results (Proposition~\ref{prop:no_logdet_deep}, Corollary~\ref{cor:localize_first}) to justify focusing the nontrivial stability correction at the embedding level.